Warren A. Cole

-Warren Albert Cole (15 November 1889 – 29 December 1968), born in Swansea, Massachusetts, was a businessman and lawyer and is known as the founder of Lambda Chi Alpha Fraternity.
+Warren Albert Cole (November 15, 1889 – December 29, 1968) was an American businessman and lawyer and is known as the founder of Lambda Chi Alpha Fraternity.

 Early life and education

-Cole was the son of Albert Warren Cole and Mary Horton Nichols.
+Cole was born in 1889 in Swansea, Massachusetts, the son of Albert Warren Cole and Mary Horton Nichols.
 He attended high school at B.M.C.
 Durfee High School in Fall River, Massachusetts, where he graduated in 1908.
 While there, he was a member of Alpha Mu Chi, a fraternity that may have shaped his future views for a collegiate organization.

 After graduation, a year of work, and a few weeks as a student at Brown University, Cole entered the Boston University School of Law in Boston in 1909, where he became a member of the Gamma Eta Gamma law school fraternity.
+He started several fraternities that never caught on, including The Lodge, Tombs, and Lambda Pi.
+After Lambda Pi, he founded Lambda Chi Alpha, meaning "Loyal Collegiate Associates" before its name was changed in 1912.

+Cole was one of the three founders of Lambda Chi Alpha when it started on November 2, 1909.
+He graduated from Boston University with a Bachelor of Laws degree in 1912.
+He then set about the work of continuing to build an international fraternity.

 Career

-Lambda Chi Alpha founding

-Cole was viewed as a congenial man, whose dogged persistence was, no doubt, the reason Lambda Chi Alpha succeeded.
-Cole started several fraternities that never caught on, including: The Lodge, Tombs, and Lambda Pi.
-After Lambda Pi he founded Lambda Chi Alpha, meaning "Loyal Collegiate Associates" before its name was changed in 1912.
-Cole graduated from Boston University with a Bachelor of Laws degree in 1912.
-He then set about the work of continuing to build an international fraternity.
-Cole was one of the three founders of Lambda Chi Alpha when it started on November 2, 1909.